mdholloway/wikibase_representable/README.md

 Provides Wikibase data model classes and support (by way of [representable](https://rubygems.org/gems/representable)) for serializing and deserializing Wikibase data objects to and from JSON and fluently accessing their properties.

+For an overview of the Wikibase data model, see [Wikibase/DataModel](https://www.mediawiki.org/wiki/Wikibase/DataModel) on mediawiki.org.

 ## Installation
 Install the gem and add to the application's Gemfile by executing: